qsnake/gpaw/doc/documentation/pdos/pdos.rst

   \psi_n \rangle

-Using that projectors and pseudo partial waves form a complete basis within the augmentation spheres, this can be reexpressed as
+Using that projectors and pseudo partial waves form a complete basis within the augmentation spheres, this can be re-expressed as

 .. math::